 Nancy moved to New Mexico in 1989 to study hospice care and fell in love with the NM sky.
 She currently studies herbal medicine and makes her own remedies.
 When not exploring the natural world, Nancy does all Pro Musica’s bookkeeping and finance related tasks.
 In addition to the incredible music Pro Musica brings to the community, Nancy appreciates and enjoys working with her professional yet down-to-earth colleagues.

 Carol and her husband Thomas O’Connor are the co-founders of Santa Fe Pro Musica.
-She wears many hats, including as orchestra manager, program note writer, librarian, historian, marketing assistant, and editor.
-Originally from Las Cruces, she has had a long, successful career as a Grammy-nominated flutist, baroque flutist and piccolo-player in orchestras and music festivals across the U.S., Canada, Japan and Germany.
-She now devotes her musical energies to playing the viola.
+She has worn many hats for the organization, including as the orchestra manager, program note writer, librarian, historian, marketing assistant, editor, production manager, associate music director, and the GRAMMY-nominated principal flutist.
+Originally from Las Cruces, Carol is a magna cum laude graduate from the University of New Mexico.

 A native of the small farm-town of Volant, Pennsylvania, Sarah Schwenke’s love of music began when she was a flutist in her 5th-grade band.
 At the suggestion of her band director, Sarah unwillingly switched to the French horn, an instrument she eventually fell in love with and has been playing ever since.
 Sarah holds a Bachelor of Music from Youngstown State University in Ohio, as well as a Master’s and Performance Certificate from the University of New Mexico.
 When she’s not playing, teaching, or managing the Pro Musica box office, Sarah loves camping, reading, and snuggling her calico cat, Fallon.

 Graphic Designer and Webmaster: Think All Day